angelinabdev/easy-speech-aac/README.md

-Got it — here’s a **clean, professional version of the GitHub README** without any emojis or informal icons.
-It's structured for clarity, impact, and a polished presentation appropriate for college admissions, scholarships, and professional contexts:

----

 # Easy Speech AAC

 **A free, full-stack communication platform designed to empower nonverbal and neurodivergent users through accessible, customizable tools.**